ManhTrinhNguyen/Kubernetes-Practice/README.md

     - ReadinessProbe help K8s see that Appliocation running successfully during the Application startup

     - ReadinessProbe Let's K8s know if Application is ready to recevice traffic

+     - But for Redis I use tpcSocket .
+The alternative of gRPC protocol
+            - With tpcSocket the Kubelet will attempt to open socket to my container on that container Port .
+If it succeeds to establish a connection on this Port the container is considered to be healthy

+        - Third Options is check HTTPS endpoint : If Application has endpoint inside App that expose the health status of Application itself .
+I could hit that endpoint to check wheather application is healthy or not.
+This Configuration will tell Kubelet there is an HTTP endpoint on the Application on this Port and this URL I can check wheather the URL healthy or not
 ```